yandex-cloud/docs/en/tracker/manager/workflow-status-edit.md

 1. In **Choose an action**, select one of the options:

    - <q>Do nothing</q>: New comments won't change the issue status.

    - <q>Return to previous status</q>: The issue will be reverted to its previous status.

    - <q>Make transition</q>: When a comment is added, the issue will be switched to the selected status.

 1. If necessary, enable the options **Set assignee from previous status** and **Only if comment was left by assignee**.

 1. Click **Save**.

-#### Add transition
+#### Adding a transition

-You can add transitions between statuses available in your workflow:
+You can add a transition between the statuses set for your workflow:

 1. Select the workflow and click ![](../../_assets/tracker/button-edit.png).